IAEA-NDS/PREPRO/README.md

 This computer code package should be cited as follows:

 ```
 D.E.
-Cullen, "PREPRO 2019: 2019: ENDF/B Pre-processing Codes", report  IAEA-NDS-39, Rev. 19, August 20, 2019
+Cullen, "PREPRO 2021: ENDF/B Pre-processing Codes", report  IAEA-NDS-xx, Rev. yy, August 20, 2021
 ```

 **Important note for users of earlier versions:**

-Earlier versions of PREPRO (i.e., before version 2019-1) cannot accurately process current ENDF/B-VIII evaluations due to recent changes in the ENDF-6 format and procedures.
+Earlier versions of PREPRO (i.e., before version 2019-1) may not accurately process current ENDF/B evaluations due to recent changes in the ENDF-6 format and procedures.
-PREPRO 2019 can handle all existing ENDF/B-VII.0, VII.1 and VIII evaluations.
+PREPRO 2021 can handle all past and present existing ENDF/B evaluations.

-**Relation to the PREPRO 2019 code provided on the IAEA-NDS website:**
+**Relation to the PREPRO 2021 code provided on the IAEA-NDS website:**

-This repository is complementary to the [PREPRO website][PREPRO2019-website] of the Nuclear Data Section at the IAEA and contains the source files of the PREPRO 2019 codes.
+This repository is complementary to the [PREPRO website][PREPRO2021-website] of the Nuclear Data Section at the IAEA and contains the source files of the PREPRO 2021 codes.
-If you do not want to compile the codes yourself or are unsuccessful using the instructions provided below, you find executables for Windows, Linux and MacOS [here][PREPRO2019-codes].
+If you do not want to compile the codes yourself or are unsuccessful using the instructions provided below, you find executables for Linux, MacOS and Windows [here][PREPRO2021-codes].
 Additional makefiles are also provided there which may be more pertinent for your system.

 ### Installation

-These installation instructions have been only tested on Linux.
-Assuming that *git*, *GNU make*, *GNU Fortran*, *GNU g++* and *Xlib* (libX11-dev) or compatible are installed on your system, run the following commands from your command line:
+These installation instructions have been only tested on Linux and MacOS Assuming that *git*, *GNU make*, *GNU Fortran*, *GNU gcc*, *Intel OneApi* and *Xlib* (libX11) or compatible XQuartz X.Org are installed on your system, run the following commands from your command line:
 ```
     git clone https://github.com/IAEA-NDS/PREPRO.git
     cd PREPRO/source
     make
     make install
+    make clean
 ```
 If successful, the executables will be available in `PREPRO/bin`.